Beniamino92/BayesianApproxHSMM/README.md

 ## Example - BayesApproxHSMM

-Here is an example of using our software
+Here is an example for using our (stan) software in R.

 ```r
 K <- 3 # n states